OmgVal/Project-2/README.md

 ```
 sequelize init
 ```
-1. Now that you have initiallized sequelize (step 2) you can create the database(This project already has a database with exisiting models).
+1. Now that you have initiallized sequelize (step 2) you can create the database(this project already has a database with exisiting models name `express-auth-boilerplate`).
 Using your terminal run:
 ```
 createdb express-auth-boilerplate
 ```
-1. In terminal run migrations:
+1. In terminal run the migrations:
 ```
 sequelize db:migrate
 ```
-1. To populate your database run:
+1. Then populate your database run:
 ```
 sequelize db:seed:all
 ```
+You are all set to add some data.
+To use the API follow these steps listed below.

 ### Project Information:

 ## API:
 ![GIPHY](./imgs/api.png) <br/>
 https://developers.giphy.com/explorer?

+## Technologies Used:
+-
+- Sequelize
+- Node.js
+- Express
+- EJS
+- Tailwind CSS (and Flowbite for layouts)
+- Heroku (for deployment)

 ## ERDs:
 ![ERDs](./imgs/ERDs.png)